What is menopause?

 How is menopause diagnosed?

-To diagnose menopause , the doctor takes into account the symptoms, the woman's age and a gynecological examination.
+menopause , the doctor takes into account the symptoms, the woman's age, and a gynecological examination.

-A blood test that determines the concentration of different female sex hormones, such as FSH (follicle-stimulating hormone) and estradiol, can also help diagnose menopause.
+A blood test that determines the concentration of various female sex hormones, such as FSH (follicle-stimulating hormone) and estradiol, can also help diagnose menopause.

-As a general rule, certain lifestyle habits are recommended, such as quitting tobacco, adequate intake of calcium and vitamin D in the diet, regular exercise, and avoiding excessive weight loss.
+As a general rule, certain lifestyle habits are recommended, such as quitting smoking, consuming adequate calcium and vitamin D in your diet, exercising regularly, and avoiding excessive weight loss.

-It would be advisable for every woman who reaches menopause to see a specialist to evaluate the convenience of starting hormone replacement therapy.
+It would be advisable for every woman reaching menopause to consult a specialist to assess the advisability of starting hormone replacement therapy.

 PRONAPRESA